+(i) West Greenland belugas:

+(ii) Narwhal:

-- (i) West Greenland belugas: - provide advice on the level of sustainable utilisation of West Greenland beluga in different areas and under different management objectives. - (ii) Narwhal identify the information that is lacking in order to an - identify the information that is lacking in order to answer the same question proposed in respect to beluga."
+identify the information that is lacking in order to answer the same question proposed in respect to beluga."

-1.20 WG on Abundance Estimates, 21-23 November 2000, Bergen, Norway
+1.20 WG ON ABUNDANCE ESTIMATES, 21-23 NOVEMBER 2000, BERGEN, NORWAY

 - (i) complete the abundance estimates for all species from NASS-95, as part of its efforts to monitor the abundance of all species in the North Atlantic.
-Further analyses of the abundance of nontarget species (i.e. all but minke, pilot, fin and sei whales) should be conducted if they are warranted, as the survey was not optimised for these species.
+Further analyses of the abundance of non-target species (i.e. all but minke, pilot, fin and sei whales) should be conducted if they are warranted, as the survey was not optimised for these species.
 The design and conduct of the survey would make this possible to a varying degree, depending on both the species and area in question. - (ii) co-ordinate future sighting surveys and analyses of the results from such surveys in the North Atlantic.
 Priority species should be minke whales and fin whales, and the survey design be optimised for these species.
 The survey should also be optimised to cover those areas where abundance estimates are most urgently required.

-1.21 Joint NAMMCO/JCNB WG on Narwhal and Beluga, 9-13 May 2001, Qeqertarsuaq, Greenland
+1.21 JOINT NAMMCO/JCNB WG ON NARWHAL AND BELUGA, 9-13 MAY 2001, QEQERTARSUAQ, GREENLAND